 Encourage teams to write down which items and why, or if they’re feeling creative, draw their responses in the whiteboard – these kinds of artifacts can be crucial in making an exercise effective.
 After the groups have had time to deliberate, bring them back together, see what everyone chose and debrief.

-Selecting the right online energizer is a great start, but great facilitators know that delivery and approach are vital in ensuring an energizer is successful.
+Selecting the right energizer is a great start, but great facilitators know that the right delivery and approach are vital in ensuring a method is successful.
 While every energizer has some unique elements that you should consider, there are some general tips and approaches you can use to help your virtual energizer be a success.
 Here are our tips for running online energizers.

 Here are some of the items you should have in your online meeting etiquette.